Boodogs/uwhpsc---clone/notes/project.rst

     Printing out `G0, G1`, and `z` might be useful for debugging to compare with what the Python code produces.

+    **NOTE:** The split version gets slightly different results from the direct version, particularly for `n = 10000`.
+This tridiagonal matrix has a condition number that grows like :math:`{\cal O}(n^2)`, and so for `n = 1e5`, perturbations in the way you do the linear algebra can make be expected to make relative errors on the order of `1e10` times the machine roundoff, which is comparable to the error in the BVP solution that is being computed.
+(This also suggests that making `n` even larger may not give you a better approximation of the true solution, when computing in finite precision arithmetic.)

 #.
 Add another subroutine `solve_bvp_split_omp` to the `bvp_solvers` module
     that has the same calling sequence and produces the same result, but